 Expanded camping options

 So when we discovered a way to expand our camping network from 81 parks to 191, we were all ears!
 We showed up at the presentation, hosted by Jim and Brandy Reneau who provided wine slushies, cheese and crackers, and settled in to get the scoop.
-We have to say, it was actually the most enjoyable TT presentation we’ve ever attended.
+We have to say, it was actually the most enjoyable Thousand Trails presentation we’ve ever attended.
 Jim and Brandy were laid back, friendly, fun and patiently answered our many questions.
-(It was definitely a welcome change from the overly pushy salesman I encountered at a TT presentation at one of the Texas campgrounds last year.)

-Let’s get back to the Trails Collection and what you get for just $315 a year!
-(Note: originally $199/year, but price has increased annually since it was first offered in 2017.
-It’s still a bargain.)
+Let’s get back to the Trails Collection and what you get for just $330 a year!
+(Note: originally $199/year, the price has increased annually since it was first offered in 2017, but It’s still a bargain.)

 In August 2017, Thousand Trails introduced the new Trails Collection camping option that can be added onto ANY Thousand Trails membership.
 That means Zone Passes AND any/all of the upgrade options.
 Regardless of whether you bought it new direct from Thousand Trails or whether you picked up a discounted, resale membership as we did back in 2014.